bcgov/dbc-j2ee-template/README.md

 # dbc-j2ee-template
-lightweight templates for Deployment of Oracle Java 8+ and Tomcat 8.5+ in container, works with any OCP, Docker platform `APPBIN` Required Envirionment Variable for `docker build` or `oc new-app`
+lightweight templates for Deployment of app stack requires Oracle Java 8+ and Tomcat 8.5+ Servlet, works with any OCP, Docker platform.

+`APPBIN` Required Envirionment Variable for `docker build` or `oc new-app`

 # How to use